Erratum: Anisotropy in the EoS of Magnetized Quark Matter [Phys Rev C91, 065205 (2015)]

 To avoid the use of the TOV equations, the authors of Ref. \cite{Mallick2} treated the anisotropic pressure as a perturbation in a way similar to the Hartle-Thorn method, generally used for slowly rotating neutron stars.
 In a more complete treatment, the authors consider the anisotropy in solving Einstein's field equations in axisymmetric regime with a fully general relativistic formalism~\cite{Bocquet,Cardall,Micaela}.
 In both cases, once the macroscopic properties are obtained, a small increase of the maximum mass is found in contrast with the other previous works.
-Let us comment that the results computed from the LORENE modified code in Ref. \cite{Micaela}, generate a magnetic field in the central regions of the star of the order of $10^{18}$ G, which seems reasonable but at the surface, its value is of the order of $10^{17}$ G, which is too large in contrast with observational results that point to a maximum value of $10^{15}$ G.

 According to classical books on gravitation \cite{Misner, Zel}, when anisotropies are present, the concept of pressure is not so well defined.
 Based on the concepts discussed in these two books, in Ref. \cite{chaotic} a small-scale chaotic field is used and the stress tensor is modified, so that the resulting EoS is also isotropic.
 A curious outcome is that the increase in the maximum stellar mass is also very small, as found in Ref. \cite{Mallick2, Micaela}.
 Hence, it is clear that there is no unique way of computing magnetic field effects on compact stars.